← Back to .knowledge

 .knowledge/maintenance/quality_report.json

-Before / after repo-local proof
+Before / after files and checks

 First-orientation path